 Nutrition production by wild pollinators

-Pollinator-dependent nutrient yields at 5 arc minutes were applied to agricultural pixels in the GLOBIO land-use map at 10 arc seconds, and multiplied by wild pollination sufficiency (a factor between 0 and 1, where 1 indicates >30% natural habitat in the 2km around cropland, and a value from 0 to 1 indicates the proportion from 0 to 30%) to report realized pollination-dependent nutrient yields in each pixel.
+Pollinator-dependent nutrient production for every agricultural pixel in the GLOBIO land-use map at 10 arc seconds wasmultiplied by wild pollination sufficiency (a factor between 0 and 1, where 1 indicates >30% natural habitat in the 2km around cropland, and a value from 0 to 1 indicates the proportion from 0 to 30%) to report realized pollination-dependent nutrient production in each pixel.
 We call this “realized” to distinguish from the “potential” pollination dependence, which is the proportion that yields are reduced if not adequately pollinated.
 Whether that dependent yield is actually produced is determined by whether there is sufficient natural habitat around the agricultural pixel in question to provide wild pollinators and hence adequate pollination to crops.
-The difference between realized and potential yields is the “unrealized” pollination-dependent yields.
-These yields were then multiplied by the area of the pixel to convert to pixel-level production for each nutrient.
+The difference between realized and potential production is the “unrealized” pollination-dependent production.
 Maps of realized, unrealized, and potential pollination-dependent nutrient production for each nutrient in each scenario can be found at (permanent link to output), outputs XXXX below.

 Total realized nutrition production

-Total potential nutrient yields from section 1.2.4 were also multiplied by the area of the pixel to convert to total potential nutrient production.
 Total realized nutrition production was then calculated by subtracting unrealized pollination-dependent production from total potential production.
 Maps of total potential and realized nutrient production for each nutrient in each scenario can be found at (permanent link to output), outputs XXXX below.

 Contribution of nature to pollination and contribution of wild pollination to overall nutrition production